Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Accessibility evaluation Results

 \subsection{Automated Accessibility Testing Tools in Websites}

-WAVE ran on all but one website; when using it on \emph{ebay.co.uk}, the overlay containing the results did not appear.
-Of the remaining sites, 42 (93.3\%) contained at least one accessibility error, with the average number of errors being 18.98.
-Of the websites tested 35 (77.8\%) contained at least one contrast error.
-All websites tested contained at least one structural element with the average being 84.02.
-Table \ref{tab4} shows a summary of the results.
+WAVE ran on all but one website (n=45); when using it on \emph{ebay.co.uk}, the overlay containing the results did not appear.
+Table \ref{tab4} shows a summary of the results of testing with WAVE.
 We further break these down into categories which could cause issues, e.g. errors, contrast errors, and alerts, and those which could improve user experience, e.g. features, structural elements, and ARIA.

-Errors are general issues that cause problems such as missing labels from HTML code.
-While a contrast error would cause issues for someone with vision loss, e.g., light text on a light background or dark text on a dark background.
-Alerts are criteria that need further testing to establish if they hinder or help accessibility.
+Of the sites tested, 41 (91\%) contained at least one accessibility error, with the average number of errors being 19.
+Errors are general issues which may cause problems, for example missing HTML code, or missing alternative text.
+Of the websites tested 34 (76\%) contained at least one contrast error.
+A contrast error would cause issues for someone with vision loss, e.g., light text on a light background or dark text on a dark background.
+44 sites contained at least one alert, which needs further testing to establish if they hinder or help accessibility.
 For example, for an image with long alternative text, a long description could be needed to fully describe the image, or it may be unjustified.
+All websites tested contained at least one structural element with the average being 84, all websites tested also contained at least one feature with the average number being 77.2.
 Features are elements which work to improve a user's experience.
 For example, a form label is present and associated with a form control.
 This is similar to structural elements such as headings and lists which also help the user's experience.
+42 (93\%) of the tested sites contained at least one ARIA element.
 ARIA is a set of roles and attributes that define ways to make websites more accessible to people with VI.
 An example of an error could be missing alternative text or a form control that does not have a corresponding label.
 ARIA is only useful if implemented correctly such as when an `aria-label' or `aria-labelledby' attribute is present which can be interpreted by AT.